- About Us

 The Planning Department is involved with a wide variety of projects from the planning stages to construction.
 Many of these projects are conducted in conjunction with other City Departments and include a public and private partnership component.

-This webpage summarizes and provides drafts of both pending and approved proposed amendments to the City of Ellsworth’s land use ordinance (Chapter 56 Unified Development Ordinance) (direct link to City Ordinance page).
-Any questions about these proposals can be sent to firstname.lastname@example.org, or by calling 207-669-6615.
+This webpage summarizes and provides drafts of both pending and approved proposed amendments to the City of Ellsworth’s land use ordinance (Chapter 56 Unified Development Ordinance).
+Below also contains information on any current moratoriums that are in effect.
+Any questions about these proposals or moratoriums can be sent to firstname.lastname@example.org, or by calling 207-669-6615.

 The Ellsworth Comprehensive Plan is tailored to the needs of the Ellsworth community while meeting the goals of the State’s Growth Management Act.